epunx2/ericchrobak.com/_posts/2018-09-27-Sinatra-and-MVC.md

 This is were frameworks come in such as Sinatra.
 They allow for code that readable, easy to debug, and is separated by function.

-Sinatra is a ruby gem used to build lightweight web applications using ruby and rack.
+Sinatra is a Ruby gem used to build lightweight web applications using Ruby and Rack.

 MVC
 A Sinatra app can be built using the Methods-Views-Controllers method.
 This method has a separation of concern for each function of the application.
 The files are sectioned off according to purpose and function.